yamlinson/tech-portfolio/content/posts/automating-arch.md

 Bluetooth, rebinding caps lock, etc.
 Whether these roles are run on a machine is controlled by a boolean flag in the 'hosts.yml' file.

-## Where to Go from Here
+## Closing Thoughts

 I hope this inspired you to rethink how you manage your own machines.
 If you haven't already, I really think you should start a similar project.
 It can be for whatever applies to you.
-Maybe you want to stick with Fedora, but don't want to reset display preferences in a KDE GUI any time you set up a new computer.
+Maybe you want to keep using Fedora, but don't want to reset display preferences in a KDE GUI any time you set up a new computer.
 Maybe you've always wanted to change some hotkeys, but didn't want to have to think about maintaining them.
-At some point, I would personally like to start another similar project for use in managing my MacBooks.
+Start small!
+The project will grow with you.

 I also hope this might change some perception around Ansible and open more people up to using it at a smaller scale.
-I have also worked in the middle ground on this, using principles similar to the ones in this project to manage single or low double digits of hosts; small enough environments where everything **could** be maintained manually, but where a little upfront work writing Ansible playbooks has paid huge dividends in time saved down the road.
+I have also worked in the middle ground on this, using principles similar to the ones in this project to manage single or low double digits of hosts; small enough environments where everything **could** be maintained manually, but where a little time investment writing Ansible playbooks has paid huge dividends in time saved down the road.